DFE-Digital/teacher-success/app/views/content/accessibility.md

 We've also made the content simple to make it is as easy as possible to understand.

 <p class="govuk-body">
-    <a class="govuk-link" href="https://mcmw.abilitynet.org.uk/" target="_blank" rel="noopener noreferrer">AbilityNet (opens in a new tab)</a> has advice on making your device easier to use if you have a disability.
+    <a class="govuk-link" href="https://mcmw.abilitynet.org.uk/" rel="noopener noreferrer">AbilityNet</a> has advice on making your device easier to use if you have a disability.
 </p>

 ## Feedback and contact information